logo

 Growing Belly

 Your belly is now quite large, possibly making it hard to see your feet!
 Tight, stretched skin and new stretch marks are common.
-Use extra pillows for support to ease sleeping difficulties.
+Use extra pillows to support and ease sleeping difficulties.

 Breathing Difficulties